Andrei Kuzmenko Game Preview: Canucks vs. Kraken

 Kuzmenko Stats vs. the Kraken

-- The Kraken have conceded 63 goals in total (3.5 per game), which ranks 30th in the NHL in goals allowed.
+- The Kraken have given up 71 goals in total (3.4 per game), which ranks 28th in the NHL in goals allowed.

 |2023-2024 Season